-If, after recoupment of the advances from the May claim a CE has an outstanding balance, TDA will recoup the remainder from each subsequent claim until the debt is repaid.
-During this recoupment period the CE will not receive an advance for the next Program year unless or until the debt is paid.
+If, after recoupment of the advances during those months, a CE has an outstanding balance TDA will recoup the remainder from each subsequent claim until the debt is repaid.
+During this recoupment period the CE will not receive an advance for the next Program year until the debt is repaid.

-3226 Discontinuing Advance Payments
+3236 Discontinuing Advance Payments